EndPointCorp/end-point-blog/2026/06/upgrading-rails-5-to-rails-8-with-ai.md

 - subitems.sum { |item| Interval.new(item[:total]) }
 + subitems.sum(Interval.new) { |item| Interval.new(item[:total]) }
 ```

+The identity also decides what an empty list sums to: a zero `Interval` now, where the old stack returned integer `0`.
+Any caller that can see an empty list is worth a check.

 And the array-cast failure was six characters, in a query comparing a bound array against an `integer[]` column: